-Across the school we use Talk for Writing (T4W) as well as CLPE's Power of Reading (PoR) units to teach our English lessons.
+Across the school we use CLPE's Power of Reading (PoR) units to teach our English lessons.
 We are responsive and will adapt these units where appropriate to suit the needs of the class/cohort.
 We have also added in Jane Considine's The Write Stuff to support with sentence construction (sentence stacking etc.) in KS2.

-Teachers have been trained in T4W as well as PoR over the past few years and are confident in delivering both approaches.
+Teachers have been trained in PoR over the past few years and are confident in delivering the approach.